Skip to content

 Requirements

-• Domain or Subdomain Name (e.g., YOUR.DOMAIN.NAME) with a DNS A record pointing to your server's IPv4 address.
+Domain A domain or subdomain (e.g., YOUR.DOMAIN.NAME) with a DNS A record pointing to your server's IPv4 address

 certbot